 The Site Plan provides significant and distinct contributions to enhancing the public realm around the Property.
 The building base is designed to address the public realm with activating uses, including a residential lobby and amenity area and commercial spaces, including a potential grocer.
-The Project includes bicycle lanes on the north and south side of Cameron Street proximate to the Site to implement segments of the Sector Plan-envisioned Central Green Loop.
+The Project include a bicycle lane on the south side of Cameron Street in the Site's frontage to implement a segment of the Sector Plan-envisioned Central Green Loop.
 The historic Tastee Diner is brought forward as a major visible and functional feature of the development.
 Combined, these elements will transform the public realm in an original manner.